DeepSkyForge/GraXpertSuite4PixInsight/README.md

 Yet Another PixInsight script for GraXpert.

 Script is compatible with GradXtractAI, a derivate version of GraXpert providing additional features
-- Work with native PixInsight file formal XISF.
+- Work with native PixInsight file format XISF (avoid deprecated messages in PixInsight console).
-- Output of the background model.
+- Output of the background model (optional).
-- Better display of GraXpert errors in PixInsight console.
+- Better display of errors in PixInsight console.

 I'll adapt this script as soon as GraXpert will bring new features.